jasonsbeer/Amiga-2000-EATX/README.md

 The internal (infernal) serial port has been removed.
 The external serial port is present with all signals.

 ### PCB Layout
 For obvious reasons, it was necessary to move components relative to one another.
-Zorro slots occupy positions 1-5, overlapping with ISA slots in the first 3 positions.
+Zorro slots occupy slot positions 1-5, overlapping with ISA slots in the first 3 positions.
 The video slot occupies the sixth slot position on the board.
 The CPU slot occupies position 7.
 It is possible to have every slot position populated simultaneously.

 ### ATX Power
 ATX 24-pin power supplies are supported with -5V being supplied on board via a voltage regulator.
 The original Amiga 2000 power supply is not supported.